xkaper001/cwc_cryptic_crusade/README.md

 # cwc_cryptic_crusade

-CWC Cryptic Crusade App used in
+CWC Cryptic Crusade App used in the Cryptic Crusade Event at VIT Bhopal Univeristy.

+## About the App

+This app was made for playing the treasure hunt in the event.

+## Tech Stack

 # Screenshots of the app